vinjn/gaohaoyang.github.io/_posts/2013-07-07-graphics-debugging-tools-overview.md

 title: An Overview of Graphics Debugging Tools
 ---

-> If you feel uncomfortable with the table style, feel free to check [this prettier one](https://github.com/vinjn/vinjn.github.io/blob/master/_posts/2013-07-07-graphics-debugging-tools-overview.md)

 **Desktop graphics debugger**

 Tool | Vendor | Host     | Device      | D3D   | OpenGL    | Comment